freenas/freenas-docs/userguide/storage.rst

 Encrypted data cannot be accessed when the disks are removed or the system has been shut down.
-On a running system, encrypted data cannot be accessed when the pool is locked (see below) and the key is not available.
+On a running system, encrypted data cannot be accessed when the pool is locked and the key is not available.
 If the key is protected with a passphrase, both the key and passphrase are required for decryption.

 Encryption applies to a pool, not individual users.
 When a pool is unlocked, data is accessible to all users with permissions to access